 Sleep is not for the weak

-With these tips to help you sleep better, sleep will be for a week.
+With these tips to help you sleep better, sleep will be for the weak.
 You can thank us when you wake up.

 This might seem counter-intuitive: Want to sleep better?
 Make a bunch of noise!
 But here’s the layman science behind it.